 Given our strong financial, scientific and operational accomplishments, we believe we have the resources to diligently allocate our current capital to drive a multi-platform strategy and deliver a fully integrated global biotechnology company.
-On the R&D front, we are focused on developing next generation COVID-19 vaccines to maintain leadership and pandemic preparedness as well as broaden the label of and access to the vaccine.
+On the research and development (R&D) front, we are focused on developing next generation COVID-19 vaccines to maintain leadership and pandemic preparedness as well as broaden the label of and access to the vaccine.
 We also plan to invest heavily to build out our global development organization, bringing in talent with clinical and regulatory expertise needed to rapidly advance our diversified clinical pipeline.
 We are also diversifying our therapeutic area footprint which will enable us to fully leverage the potential of all technology platforms across autoimmune diseases, inflammatory diseases, cardiovascular disease, neurodegenerative diseases, and regenerative medicines.
 In addition, we plan to enhance capabilities through complementary acquisitions, technologies, infrastructure and manufacturing.
 To support our future trajectory, growing the organization and expanding our team is of utmost importance.
 We are on the way to develop our global footprint in key regions including Europe, the United States, Asia and Africa.
 Additionally, investing in manufacturing capabilities for key technologies and deploying our pandemic response capabilities remain priorities for us.
-As of September 30, 2022, we had cash and cash equivalents of €13,423.7 million.
+As of March 31, 2023, we had cash and cash equivalents of \notin 12,143.9 million and security investments of €671.9 million.
 When analyzing our liquidity, we anticipate certain significant balance sheet items that are expected to improve our cash and cash equivalents balance subsequent to the end of the reporting period.
-Our trade receivables remained outstanding as of September 30, 2022 mainly due to the contractual settlement of the gross profit share under our COVID-19 collaboration with Pfizer as described in Note 6 to the unaudited interim condensed consolidated financial statements included elsewhere in this Quarterly Report.
-As of September 30, 2022, our trade receivables included trade receivables which related to the gross profit share for the second and third quarter of 2022.
-The payment settling our gross profit share for the second quarter of 2022 (as defined by the contract) was received from our collaboration partner in October 2022, subsequent to the end of the reporting period.
-Of our trade receivables outstanding as of September 30, 2022, we collected €3,185.9 million in cash.
-In total, our cash and cash equivalents as of October 15, 2022 amounted to €16,130.4 million.
+Our trade receivables remained outstanding as of March 31, 2023 mainly due to the contractual settlement of the gross profit share under our COVID-19 collaboration with Pfizer as described in Note 6 to the unaudited interim condensed consolidated financial statements included elsewhere in this Quarterly Report.
+As of March 31, 2023, our trade receivables included, in addition to the profit share for the first quarter of 2023, trade receivables which related to the gross profit share for the fourth quarter of 2022.
+The payment settling our gross profit share for the fourth quarter of 2022 (as defined by the contract) in the amount of €3,961.3 million was received from our collaboration partner subsequent to the end of the reporting period as of April 14, 2023.

-Cash and cash equivalents are invested in accordance with our investment policy, primarily with a focus on liquidity and capital preservation, and consist primarily of cash in bank accounts and on hand as well as short-term investments, including time deposits and money market funds with an original maturity of three months or less, which are stated at fair value.
+Cash and cash equivalents and financial investments are invested in accordance with our asset management and investment policy, primarily with a focus on liquidity and capital preservation, and consist primarily of cash in bank accounts and on hand as well as long- and short-term financial investments.